Skip to content

 Day 3

-11:30am Annual Outer Banks Seafood Festival, October 18, 2025, Soundside Event Site, Nags Head, NC Celebrating our local fisherman and seafood heritage and our fresh, local Outer Banks seafood!
+11:00am We will head over to the annual Outer Banks Seafood Festival, Soundside Event Site, Nags Head, NC Celebrating our local fisherman and seafood heritage and our fresh, local Outer Banks seafood!
 Try seafood dishes from over 15 locally owned restaurants.
 Activities, cooking demonstrations, live music all day, boat exhibits, storytelling, arts and crafts village.

 3:30pm Our next stop is the Bodie Island Lighthouse.
 Open for public climbing, check out the most picturesque lighthouse in the Cape Hatteras National Seashore.
 Completed in 1872 on the north side of Oregon Inlet near the northern border of the Cape Hatteras National Seashore, the familiar black and white horizontal striped structure was partly built of materials leftover from the construction of the newest Cape Hatteras Lighthouse.
 Standing 150 feet high and